sph-mn/sph-ga/readme.md

 what this library will not provide:
 * operator overloading
 * code generation
-* string notation for complex operations
+* string notation for complex calculations
 * graphical functions

+what this library does not do:
+* translation of cga expressions into an equivalent minkowski space with a diagonalized metric

 # license
 lgpl3+